Home/Article /Road Trip vs Flying Comparison: Which Is More Affordable?

 • Explore locations you haven't planned for

 Participation Active participation while driving.
-Need someone to drive constantly or pay an accommodation fee for overnight stays.
-Passive participation is involved in traveling.
-You can relax, sleep, or work once you board your flight at no additional cost.
+Need someone to drive constantly or pay an accommodation fee for overnight stays You can sleep, relax, work, or enjoy entertainment during travel

 Pros